ObolNetwork/obol-docs/README.md

 - `v0.5.0` at `http://localhost:3000/docs/` for the version v0.5.0 docs
 - `current` at `http://localhost:3000/docs/next/` for the **upcoming, unreleased docs**

+Now push this to a branch and merge to main to release this version update publicly.

 #### Add a Version Dropdown